jtwb/serve-gulp/README.md

 Install: `npm install -g jtwb/serve-gulp`

-Install step 2: copy `tasks.js` from this repo into your current directory.
-Customize as desired.

-Run: `PORT=8081 serve-gulp --taskfile ./tasks.js --basedir .`
+Run: `PORT=8080 serve-gulp static/`

-To try an example, clone this repo and run the server in the *tests* directory like this: `PORT=8081 serve-gulp --taskfile ../tasks.js --basedir .`.
+To try the included example, clone this repo and run the server in the *tests* directory like this: `PORT=8081 serve-gulp assets/`.
 Then
 try: `curl -v localhost:8081/assets/css/site.css`.

-# Everything below this line is probably false
 ```bash
 ~/src/myapp$ find .
 ./gulpfile.js